 • Very short adaptation period

 • More comfortable and more difficult to dislodge than GP lenses

-• Available in corrections for astigmatism, multifocal, colors or many combinations
+• Available in corrections for astigmatism, multifocal, or various colors

 • Great for active lifestyles

 • May not correct all vision problems

 • Vision may not be as sharp as with GP lenses